How to automate your home with smart home technology?

 Adding to LA’s standing as a hub for technology is the wealth of individuals with technology focused careers who are early adopters of tech in their private lives too.
-This makes for a landscape that is ripe for incorporating the latest home-intelligence and technology features to streamline daily processes and enhance a homeowner’s overall living experience.
+This makes for a landscape that is ripe for incorporating the latest home-automation and intelligence features to streamline daily processes and enhance a homeowner’s overall living experience.

 “A well-designed tech integration can really elevate the desirability of a property and take a home to the next level,” says LA technology entrepreneur Ted Dhanik, formerly of MySpace.com, and most recently, founder and CEO of the cross-device company engage: BDR.
 “Taking out all the work for a potential buyer is attractive—all you have to do is move in and customize your desired settings, instead of having to worry about design and installation processes.
 These types of integrations make a house able to feel more like home on day one.”